 – Professor of Business Ethics in the Mendoza College of Business at the University of Notre Dame

 James R. Otteson, Senior Fellow at the Fraser Institute, is John T. Ryan Jr. Professor of Business Ethics in the Mendoza College of Business at the University of Notre Dame, and a Senior Scholar at The Fund for American Studies.
 He received his BA from the Program of Liberal Studies at the University of Notre Dame and his PhD in philosophy from the University of Chicago.
 He specializes in business ethics, political economy, the history of economic thought, and eighteenth-century moral philosophy.
 He has taught previously at Wake Forest University, New York University, Yeshiva University, Georgetown University, and the University of Alabama.
-Prof. Otteson’s books include Adam Smith’s Marketplace of Life (Cambridge, 2002), Actual Ethics (Cambridge, 2006), Adam Smith (Bloomsbury, 2013), The End of Socialism (Cambridge, 2014), The Essential Adam Smith (Fraser Institute, 2018), and Honorable Business: A Framework for Business in a Just and Humane Society (Oxford, 2019).
-He has three books forthcoming: Seven Deadly Economic Sins (Cambridge, forthcoming in 2021); The Essential David Hume (Fraser Institute, forthcoming in 2021); and The Ethics of Wealth Redistribution (with Steven McMullen; Routledge, forthcoming in 2022).
+Prof. Otteson’s books include Adam Smith’s Marketplace of Life (Cambridge, 2002), Actual Ethics (Cambridge, 2006), Adam Smith (Bloomsbury, 2013), The End of Socialism (Cambridge, 2014), The Essential Adam Smith (Fraser Institute, 2018), Honorable Business: A Framework for Business in a Just and Humane Society (Oxford, 2019), and The Essential David Hume (Fraser Institute, 2021).
+He has two books forthcoming: Seven Deadly Economic Sins (Cambridge, forthcoming in 2021); and The Ethics of Wealth Redistribution (with Steven McMullen; Routledge, forthcoming in 2022).